Stephen Držislav: Rule

 Držislav's rule was one of the longest of Kings in Croatia, spanning nearly three decades.
 In addition to Svetoslav, he had two other sons, Krešimir, and Gojslav, and all three of them were to hold the title of King of Croatia over the following decades.
-Stephen Držislav died in 997, leaving his descendants to struggle for control over the Croatian Kingdom while the war with Venice continued.

-Croatian checkerboard
+Croatian checkerboard legend

-By legend, it is said that he was captured by the Venetians and played a chess match against Doge Pietro II Orseolo.
+According to a legend and folk tradition, it is said that he was captured by the Venetians and played a chess match against Doge Pietro II Orseolo.
 He won all 3 matches and gained freedom, later incorporating the red checkerboard into the Croatian coat of arms.

+Inscription

+In 1892, Lujo Marun documented how a stone slab was found in Kapitul near Knin that contained an epigraph of Držislav together with the Croatian interlace.